 Simon Pegg's Biography

-Simon Pegg is one of the most popular comedy actors in the United Kingdom, who gained fame for his roles in the "Three Flavours Cornetto" trilogy, which includes the box office hits "Shaun of the Dead," "Hot Fuzz," and "The World's End," as well as his performances in the "Star Trek" franchise and the action series "Mission: Impossible."
+Simon Pegg is one of Britain's most beloved comedy actors, best known for his starring roles in the "Three Flavours Cornetto" trilogy—including box office smashes "Shaun of the Dead," "Hot Fuzz," and "The World's End"—plus his memorable turns in the "Star Trek" franchise and "Mission: Impossible" action series.

 Childhood

-The future comedian was born on Valentine's Day, February 14, 1970, in the central part of England, in the town of Brockworth, Gloucestershire, to a middle-class family.
+The future comedian was born on Valentine's Day—February 14, 1970—in Brockworth, Gloucestershire, to a middle-class family.
 His father, John G. Beckingham, was a jazz musician, and his mother, Gillian Rosemary, née Smith, was a civil servant.
-Their marital bliss was short-lived – the marriage ended in 1977.
+Their marriage didn't last—it ended in 1977.
 Later, they both remarried, giving Simon a half-sister, Katy Pegg, and from his father's side, two brothers, Mike and Stephen John Beckingham.

 Acting Career

-In 1991, the actor graduated from college with honors and began performing with a comedy troupe, which included comedians David Walliams and Jason Bradbury.
-Two years later, he moved from Bristol to the capital, where he continued to work in his favorite comedic genres: parody, improvisation, and situational comedy.
+In 1991, Pegg graduated from college with honors and started performing with a comedy troupe that included future stars David Walliams and Jason Bradbury.
+Two years later, he moved from Bristol to London, where he dove deeper into his favorite comedic styles: parody, improv, and situational comedy.

-In 2018, Simon Pegg could be seen in the comedic horror film "Slaughterhouse Rulez," set in a British private school.
+In 2018, Simon Pegg appeared in the horror-comedy "Slaughterhouse Rulez," set at a British private school.
 He starred alongside Nick Frost, Michael Sheen, and young actors Finn Cole and Asa Butterfield.

 Simon Pegg's Personal Life

-At the age of 35, the comedian married his girlfriend Maureen McCann, who is a music journalist.
-His best man at the wedding ceremony in Glasgow, Scotland, was Nick Frost.
+When he was 35, the comedian married his girlfriend Maureen McCann, a music journalist.
+Nick Frost served as his best man at the Glasgow ceremony.

 Simon Pegg Now

 In 2023, Simon Pegg played the lead role in the fantasy detective movie "Nandor Fodor and the Talking Mongoose".
-His character is a parapsychologist, a person who seeks evidence of the existence of paranormal things and is on the trail of a talking mongoose named Jeff.
-He aims to find out whether it's a hoax or a real entity.
+He plays a parapsychologist hunting for evidence of paranormal activity, specifically tracking down a talking mongoose named Jeff.
+His mission: determine if it's real or just an elaborate hoax.